8grams/developer-starter-kit/Chapter-3-Git-Github.md

 ## What Are Git and GitHub?

-Git is a version control system software.
+Git is a __version control system software__.
 It is used to track changes in files and also provides facilities to coordinate developer work on those files among fellow developers.
-Git was created by Linus Torvalds back in 2005 to coordinate Linux kernel development work after BitKeeper became a proprietary software.
+Git was created by _Linus Torvalds_ back in 2005 to coordinate Linux kernel development work after BitKeeper became a proprietary software.
 Usually, developers use Git to handle source code eventhough not necessarily source code can be handled by Git.
 Any digital files are able to be handled.

 A directory which is used to store files is called a __repository__.
 The repository can also be saved into a remote repository.
 GitHub is such a kind of service to provice remote repository for developers.
 The repository can be public or private.